 Vaginal bleeding during postmenopause isn't a normal side effect of decreasing hormone levels.
 In some cases, the dryness in your vagina could cause some light bleeding or spotting after sex.
 In other cases, it could indicate a condition like endometrial hyperplasia or uterine fibroids, infections like endometritis, or cancer.
 But for about 10% of women, bleeding after menopause is a sign of uterine cancer(endometrial cancer).
 Uterine cancer is the most common type of reproductive cancer (more common than ovarian or cervical cancers).
 Do contact your healthcare provider if you experience any vaginal bleeding so you can be evaluated.

 A healthy relationship with sexual wellness can help relieve alot of menopausal symptoms.
 Who knew pleasure was so good?
 It builds resilience, supports immunity, and keeps us connected with these amazing bodies that house us through so many phases and changes.

 Arousal brings blood flow to the vaginal tissues that are prone to thinning and atrophy in the absence of estrogen.
-And clitoral stimulation, sexual fantasy, and penetration keep vaginal skin healthy, improve its elasticity and natural lubrication, and can boost levels of androgens and other hormones.
-You don’t even need a partner to enjoy these benefits!
+While clitoral stimulation, sexual fantasy, and penetration keep vaginal skin healthy, improve its elasticity and support natural lubrication.
+Not to mention it can boost levels of androgens and other hormones.

 While many women dread the perimenopause – and/or have heard their mums moan about it – it can actually be a very positive time and a pivotal moment in life.
 The point of the menstrual cycle is to have sex and create another human, whether you do that or not, so oestrogen makes us interested in other people, and more social and accommodating.
 When it goes, we don’t care so much about what other people think – and that is a huge gift.
 This is a liberating opportunity to prioritize yourself.
 Your period ends, but your pleasure continues.